yesoer/AlgorithmTheory/src/DivideConquer/DivideAndConquer.md

 #### Counting Inversions <hr />

 **Problem :**
-In an unsorted list, determine the number of pairs of elements, that are in the wrong order (doesn't have to be numerical order).
+In an unsorted list, determine the number of pairs of elements, that are inverted, meaning a[i] > a[j] but i < j.

 **Solution :**
 Split the list into two of the same size.
 The searched number is the inversions in